 - Visualization and numbers are interdependent.

-- Shows drops, highs, lows everything in a single graph.
+- It shows drops, highs, lows, everything in a single graph.

 - Large data into a concise size.

 - If the data is increasing, you need to change the range of the pivot table every time the data increases.
 So I will advise you to use Excel Tables to auto-update the pivot ranges.